orbs-network/website/content/smart-contracts/md/boxes/item-5.md

 ##### certificationManager

-the certificationManager manages the guardians certification.
-The certificationManager can set and clear a guardian certification status.
-The guardian certification is determined according to the guardian’s identification data as advertised in the registration contract using the ID url metadata.
+the certificationManager manages the Gguardians’ certification.
+The certificationManager can set and clear a Gguardian certification status.
+The Gguardian certification is determined according to the Gguardian’s identification data as advertised in the registration contract using the ID url metadata.